aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 the difference between `Success` and `Failure`.
 In the `Wrappers` the `Result` type does exactly this.
 It takes 2 type parameters.
-One for the `Success` and the other for `Failure`
+One for the `Success` and the other for `Failure`[^monad]

-If this sounds to you like a monad, then congratulations it is pretty close.
+[^monad]: If this sounds to you like a monad,
+    then congratulations it is pretty close.
     If you have no idea what a monad is, then congratulations you are one of the lucky 10,000!

 Update our function like so:
 ```dafny